 "Okay, don't think about Paul… think about… about…" Ash's sentence never finished as fatigue began to settle in and slumber took residence.

 Ash had been dreaming of obtaining his next badge when Pikachu's sudden screeches of pain reached his ears.
-Pikachu's deafening screams had woken everyone with a start.
-His paws clutched his head as beat his head into the ground as if attempting to be bury himself beneath the ground to escape whatever was assaulting him.
-Bolts of lightning erupted from Pikachu's body, electric tentacles slithering across the ground.
+The sound had woken everyone up with a start.
+Pikachu's screams were almost ear-shattering, his paws clutching his head, and looking like he was attempting to be bury himself beneath the ground to escape whatever was assaulting him.
+Bolts of lightning erupted from Pikachu's body, tentacles of lightning slithering across the ground.

 "Ash, what's wrong with Pikachu?"
 Brock yelled as he backed away from the minefield of writhing lightning.